ResearchObject/ro-crate/docs/1.1-DRAFT/root-data-entity.md

 _Root Data Entity_.
 As stated above the _RO-Crate Metadata File_ is not an
 exhaustive manifest or inventory, that is, it does not necessarily list or describe all files in the package.
-For this reason, there are no minimum metadata requirements in terms of describing _Data Entities_ (files and folders) other than the _Root Data Entity_.
-Extensions of RO-Crate dealing with specific types of dataset may put further constraints or requirements of metadata beyond the Root Data Entity (see Extending RO-Crate below).
+For this reason, there are no minimum metadata requirements in terms of describing [Data Entities](data-entities.md) (files and folders) other than the _Root Data Entity_.
+Extensions of RO-Crate dealing with specific types of dataset may put further constraints or requirements of metadata beyond the Root Data Entity (see the appendix [Extending RO-Crate](appendix/jsonld.md#extending-ro-crate)).

 The _RO-Crate Metadata File Descriptor_ MAY contain information such as licensing for the _RO-Crate Metadata File_ so metadata can be licensed separately from Data.

 The table below outlines the properties that the _Root Data Entity_ MUST have to be minimally valid and additionally highlights properties required to meet other common use-cases, including the minimum metadata necessary to mint a DataCite DOI:

 ## Direct properties of the Root Data Entity